F-Test Formula (Table of Contents)

 Explanation

-In the examples above, we have seen the application of F-Test and how it is performed.
-But there is a set of assumption we need to take care before performing F-Test otherwise we will not get required results:
+In the examples above, we have seen the application of the F-Test and how it is performed.
+But there is a set of assumptions we need to take care of before performing the F-Test otherwise; we will not get the required results:

-- First thing is that we need to always place the higher variance value numerator while calculating the F value.
+- First, we must always place the higher variance value numerator while calculating the F value.
 So if F = V1 / V2, V1 should be > V2

-- If we want to perform 2 tail test, we need to divide the level of significance by 2 and that will the correct level to find the critical value
+- If we want to perform 2 tail test, we need to divide the level of significance by 2, and that will be the correct level to find the critical Value.

-- We only use variance is the F value calculation and if we are given with standard deviations, as in example 2, they must be squared to find the variance.
+- We only use Variance in the F value calculation, and if we are given standard deviations, as in example 2, they must be squared to find the Variance.

-- Both the samples should be independent of each other and sample size should be less than 30
+- Both the samples should be independent of each other, and the sample size should be less than 30

-- Population sets out of which the samples are drawn out must be normally distributed
+- Population sets from which the samples are drawn out must be normally distributed.

 Relevance and Use of F-Test Formula

-F-Test, as discussed above, helps us to check for the equality of the two population variances.
-So when we have two independent samples which are drawn from a normal population and we want to check whether or not they have the same variability, we use F-test.
-F-test also has great relevance in regression analysis and also for testing the significance of R2.
-So in a nutshell, F-Test is a very important tool in statistics if we want to compare the variation of 2 or more data sets.
+As discussed above, F-Test helps us check for the equality of the two population variances.
+So when we have two independent samples drawn from a normal population and want to check whether or not they have the same variability, we use F-test.
+F-test also has great relevance in regression analysis and testing the significance of R2.
+So, in a nutshell, F-Test is an essential tool in statistics if we want to compare the variation of 2 or more data sets.
 But one should keep all the assumptions in mind before performing this test.

 Recommended Articles

 This has been a guide to F-Test Formula.
-Here we discuss how to calculate F-Test along with practical examples and downloadable excel template.
+Here we discuss how to calculate F-Test, practical examples, and a downloadable Excel template.
 You may also look at the following articles to learn more –